cbrenneisen/hydro/README.md

 ## How?

 React is the main portion.
-Everything is broken down into the smalles viable component.
+Everything is broken down into the smallest viable component.

 There's React Router for the different pages.